ArmorDarks/posts/2016-08-organizing-your-grunt-tasks-even-better.md

 Certainly, it depends on your needs and goals, and if you do not intend to change Grunt config, you can load tasks before initializing it, they will execute as expected.

 Second thing is order of execution of loaded tasks.
 It is sequential.
-This means, that you cannot rely inside any external config file on value, declared inside another external config file.
+This means, that we cannot rely inside any external config file on value, declared inside another external config file.

 Let's see example: